List of Services

 To be eligible for brokerage support services, you must meet Oregon's level of care requirements as a person with an intellectual and/or developmental disability and have an assessed need for service.
 Learn more about eligibility and funding.

-Important: brokerage personal agents (PAs) do not directly deliver these services to the individuals on their caseload.
-PAs help the individuals they serve to access, plan, and monitor the support providers and services they need and want.
-Learn more about enrolling providers (agency or personal support worker) who can provide direct support to you in your home and out in the community.
+Personal agents (PAs) do not deliver these services to the individuals on their caseload.
+PAs do help individuals to access, plan, and monitor the direct support providers and services they need and want.
+Learn more about enrolling providers (agency or personal support worker) who can support you in your home and out in the community.

 1:1 Attendant care is a one-on-one service to help you participate in activities that take place in your home and community.
 Services can help you with the activities of daily living (ADL/iADL), as well as health and safety, recreation, activities, and hobbies you enjoy.

-Attendant care - community is a service to help you participate in your community with a group of other people who need supports.
+Attendant care in the community is a service to help you participate in your community with a group of other people who need supports.
 It can be a good way to meet other people who share your interests and to get the most out of your support services funds.

-Attendant care - facility are programs that have social and recreational activities in one location, with support.
+Attendant care in a facility are programs that have social and recreational activities in one location, with support.

 ADL/iADL skills training services help you to learn skills to live independently in your own home or your family home.
 Supports could include cleaning, cooking, personal care, etc.